View without frames

 Then, there are colleagues:

 If you don't have a colleague to consult with, try our Consultation Cadre feature.
-You can search for a cadre right on our website.
+You can search for a cadre participant on our website.
 Just click on the search and quickfind link and go to the section on search our databases.
 Then select the cadre category in the selection box.
 You can also narrow your search to a specific state using the selection box on the right side of the screen.
 Then type in a couple of keywords and press submit.
 If you don't find someone, then you might need to expand your search criteria.
 If you need any help, just contact the Center.

 You can also post a message on our Net Exchange message board.
 Just send a note to the Center and we'll post your request for assistance for others to see and respond to.